 Once you have your buyer persona all set, you need content to support your target.
 Think about how your product or service can help overcome their challenges and pain points.

-Once you have tackled the messaging and created the content, you need to share your content via your website, digital channels (from social media to paid search) and even directly with your customers.
+Once you have tackled the messaging and created the content, you need to share your content via your website, digital marketing channels (from social media to paid search) and even directly with your customers.
 Getting your content out in the wild creates good exposure, which is the basis of all good demand generation strategies — especially for startups that may not have as much name recognition.

 Create Creative Conversion Paths to Generate Leads